-ECOSS' spill response trainings and follow up visits will continue through December 2023, with pre-service surveys for new businesses, and post-service surveys, along with additional as-needed support, to previously visited businesses.
+BEA Environmental (new consultant) will continue spill response trainings and follow up visits through December 2023, with pre-service surveys for new businesses, and post-service surveys, along with additional as-needed support, to previously visited businesses.
 The targeted audience (business sector(s)) and/or BMPs addressed, will be changed annually.
 At the end of this four year campaign, the City will have enough information to demonstrate change in awareness and behavior over time around stormwater pollution prevention and spill response.